The Story of the Ranch

 The combination of Barnes’s practical cattle experience and Nettels’s investment and engineering resources created a ranch operation that was both functional and well built—an approach that helped establish the foundation of the B&N; Ranch during its earliest years.

-Photographs from the early years capture George Nettels during the formative period of the ranch, when the partnership with Morris Barnes first began shaping the land into the operation it would become.
+Photographs from the early years capture George Nettels during the formative period of the ranch, when the partnership with Maurice Barnes first began shaping the land into the operation it would become.

 The connection to the ranch continues through the Nettels family today.
 Thomas Nettels of Kansas City, Missouri—grandson of George Nettels—remains closely tied to the property and its history.